 Your blog posts should not only look pretty and attractive but should also solve a problem.

-It should solve a specific problem for the people you want to serve and connect with.
+It should solve a specific problem for the people you want to serve.

 You have to understand their problems and know where they’re coming from and what they need.

 The best way is to blog about a topic where you are an expert in.

 Your blog should align with your bigger purpose in life and have a link to your core values.

 It’s also important that you are passionate about the topics you are writing about.

 What problems are you solving with your blog?